Initial Assessment and Referral

 WA Primary Health Alliance is providing GPs and mental health clinicians in WA with IAR-DST training via two online workshops.

-To register for Option 1, please click on your preferred Workshop 2 date below.
+To register, click on your preferred Workshop 2 date below.
 Once registered, we’ll send you the link for Workshop 1 to complete prior to your attendance to Workshop 2.

 Please note: Workshop 1 must be completed prior to attending Workshop 2.

-Option 2: Workshop 1 and Workshop 2 delivered in one live session
+The national training comprises both Workshop 1 and Workshop 2 in one online session (please allow two hours).

 Minimum attendance numbers required to enable a participatory and collaborative learning environment.
 Sessions will be cancelled 48 hours before commencement if the minimum number of participants is unmet.